-Clinical benefit is associated with minor changes in T-cell activation in peripheral blood immune cells

-To evaluate immune function response in patients treated with LY3022855, changes in the distribution of peripheral blood immune cell subsets and activation marker phenotypes was assessed by FACS.
-Patient data was evaluated together and then additionally by clinical response per RECIST criteria.
-At Day 8, only minor changes were observed after the first dose (Supplementary Table S3) and were not associated with clinical benefit (Figure 3A and 3B).
-Patients with a BOR of SD (n = 8 of 24 patients analyzed) showed an increase in average percent change of activated LAG3+CD4+ and LAG3+CD8+ cells at Day 8 (Figure 3A) and Day 36 (Figure 3B and 3C) compared to patients with PD (n = 16 of 24 patients analyzed).
-Patients with SD had an average of ~100% increase of activated LAG3+CD4+ and LAG3+CD8+ T cells at Day 36 compared to baseline.
-By contrast, patients with PD had ~0% in this population (Figure 3B).
-For all other markers, changes in the expression of T cell surface markers did not consistently differentiate patients with SD compared with PD.
+Clinical benefit is associated with minor changes in T-cell activation in peripheral blood immune cells observed after the first dose (Supplementary Table S3) and were not associated with clinical benefit (Fig. 3A and B).
+Patients with a BOR of SD (n = 8 of 24 patients analyzed) showed an increase in average percent change of activated LAG3+CD4+ and LAG3+CD8+ cells at day 8 (Fig. 3A) and day 36 (Fig. 3B and C) compared with patients with PD (n = 16 of 24 patients analyzed).
+Patients with SD had an average of approximately 100% increase of activated LAG3+CD4+ and LAG3+CD8+ T cells at day 36 compared with baseline.
+In contrast, patients with PD had approximately 0% in this population (Fig. 3B).
+For all other markers, changes in the expression of T-cell surface markers did not consistently differentiate patients with SD compared with PD.
 In addition, immune function was also evaluated through the assessment of serum cytokines.
-Except for CSF-1 and IL-34, no major changes were observed in other cytokines and many remained below the limits of detection (Fig 2C and data not shown).
+Except for CSF-1 and IL34, no major changes were observed in other cytokines and many remained below the limits of detection (Fig 2C and data not shown).